Julius4120/Julius4120/README.md

 <h2 align="left">Hello 👋!
-My name is Bello Abdulbasit Olamide, a Python developer.<br>I specialize in building amazing and scalable backend systems, automating workflows, and a little bit of frontend.</h2>
+My name is Bello Abdulbasit Olamide, a curious Python developer.<br>I specialize in building amazing and scalable backend systems, automating workflows, and a little bit of frontend.</h2>

 ###